 - How To Store

 - 📖 Recipe

 - Get My Free Book

 I love anything and everything lemon.
 Tart and tangy recipes like this one are my favorite with coffee on a Saturday morning (and popped into my lunch bag during the week).

 Muffins are a staple in my family.
 Bran, blueberry, banana, oatmeal...you get the idea.
 They are great for lunch bags, snacks and a somewhat healthy treat after dinner.
 I make these ones for my vegan family and friends.
 They are the only vegan muffins on my site but also a favorite.

 If you love making muffins with a healthy twist, try my Strawberry Rhubarb Muffins, Zucchini Muffins and Blueberry Oatmeal Muffins.
 These are all healthy enough for breakfast with enough sweetness for dessert too!
+And for a sweet treat, there's Lemon Curd Thumbprint Cookies (30 minute recipe).
 Oh, and did I mention they are all quick to make with regular pantry ingredients just like these?
 Yep.
 Fast and easy is my thing but I'll never sacrifice taste or texture.

 Simple Pantry Ingredients

 Vegan lemon and poppy seed muffins are excellent for vegans and those with egg or dairy sensitivities.
 These are completely dairy free and egg free.

 These vegan poppy seed muffins are made almost entirely of fridge and pantry staples.
 No hard to find ingredients here.
 Fresh lemon juice, lemon zest and poppy seeds combine with almond milk and margarine, giving a rich depth of flavor and a tender crumb.
 Regular, unbleached, all purpose flour mixes with baking powder, baking soda and some apple cider vinegar for leavening to keep the texture light and fluffy.